A Detailed Overview of the GRE

 For both the Verbal and Quantitative sections, the test is computer-adaptive at the section level.
 Section-level adaptivity means that the first section that is presented is roughly in the middle of the difficulty scale.
 Based on your performance on that section, the next section of that topic will then be easier or harder.
 For example, say a student completes the first Verbal section and performs a high level on that section, in the range of a 160 scorer.
 The next section of Verbal will then be at a higher level of difficulty as the computer attempts to determine where exactly in that range the student should score.
 This adaptivity means that every test will be different, and your performance on one section will determine the level of difficulty of your next section on that topic.
 There are three distinct possible second sections for each Quant and Verbal.

 Don’t try to analyze this process as you are taking the test.
 There’s no way to figure out “how you are doing.”
 Simply take each question as it comes, do your best, and move on when each section is over.
 You may have to guess for some questions, and this is fine.
 No question within a section is worth more than any other question within a section, are there is no penalty for guessing.
-Your PowerScore GRE Course will give you the tools you need to deal most efficiently with the problems, so that even when you have to guess, you will guess intelligently.
+Your PowerScore GRE Course will give you the tools you need to deal most efficiently with the problems, so that even when you must guess, you will guess intelligently.